Skip to Content Facebook Feature Image

 Maui braces for possible end to FEMA rental assistance and more housing strain for fire survivors

-Nearly 1,000 households displaced by catastrophic wildfires in Maui are anxiously awaiting word on whether federal assistance helping them stay housed will be left to expire, forcing them to find new housing or pay more for it in one of the tightest and most expensive rental environments in the country.
+Nearly 1,000 households displaced by catastrophic wildfires on the Hawaiian island of Maui are anxiously awaiting word on whether federal assistance helping them stay housed will be left to expire, forcing them to find new housing or pay more for it in one of the tightest and most expensive rental environments in the country.

-For two and a half years, the Federal Emergency Management Agency has been key to assisting those residents.
-But FEMA — facing a broader Trump administration effort to diminish the agency's role and shift more responsibility to states — is set to choose in the coming weeks whether to end the funding.
+For 2 1/2 years, the Federal Emergency Management Agency has been key to assisting those residents.
+But FEMA, facing a broader Trump administration effort to diminish the agency's role and shift more responsibility to states, is set to choose in the coming weeks whether to end the funding.

 Advocates say evicting renters and taking away financial assistance will undermine progress toward bringing residents back to Lahaina, the West Maui town that was largely razed by a massive fire on Aug.
 8, 2023, and could lead to a new wave of homelessness and more departures from the island.